 During 2020, the teams behind these experiments will be working on generating new insights into how human-machine collaboration can help address our most complex social challenges.
 We will be sharing their results in 2021.

-Read about our first cohort of collective intelligence grantees.
+Read about the results of our first cohort of collective intelligence grantees.